Open-Markets-Initiative/latency-lab/example/README.md

 ## Build

 Use CMake.
 Visual studio projects are provided for rapid development.
-Some program templates contain a dependency on Boost 1.64.
+Some program templates contain a dependency on Boost 1.65.1.

+## Directions

+For now use examples to understand program templates, wiki will be up shortly.